-HIS 231 - United States History I
+HIS 231 - United States History: Colonization to the Civil War HIS 1131.

-HIS 1131.

 Description: Survey of social, economic, political, and cultural history from pre-Contact through the Civil War.
 Emphasis on diverse scholarly interpretations of historical events and evidence.
 Examination of the continental approach to the development of the United States and the American people and their various contributions to America's shared past.